The ghost length and duality on the chain and cochain type levels: Appendix: A variant of Koszul duality for DG algebras

 Let $C$ be a cocomplete DG coalgebra and $\tau_0 : C \to \Omega C$ the canonical twisting cochain.
-Then the category ${\tt Comc}C$ of cocomplete DG comodule over $C$ admits the structure of a model category for which $f : N \to N'$ is a weak equivalence, by definition, if and only if $ f\otimes 1 : N\otimes_{\tau_0}\Omega C \to N'\otimes_{\tau_0}\Omega C $ is a quasi-isomorphism.
+Then the category $\mathsf{comod-}C$ of cocomplete DG comodules over $C$ admits the structure of a model category for which $f : N \to N'$ is a weak equivalence, by definition, if and only if $ f\otimes 1 : N\otimes_{\tau_0}\Omega C \to N'\otimes_{\tau_0}\Omega C $ is a quasi-isomorphism.
 For the details, see \cite[Th\'eor\`eme 2.2.2.2]{L-H}.
 Observe that $f$ is a weak equivalence, then $f$ is a quasi-isomorphism.
 This fact follows form \cite[Proposition 2.14]{FHT}.
-We define the coderived category $\D(C)$, which is a triangulated category, to be the localization of the category ${\tt Comc}C$ at the class of all weak equivalences.
+We define the coderived category $\D_c(C)$, which is a triangulated category, to be the localization of the homotopy category of $\mathsf{comod-}C$ with respect to the class of all weak equivalences.

+\begin{rem} Let $C$ be a finite dimensional co-augmented coalgebra.
+The result \cite[1.6.4]{Mo} due to Montgomery allows one to deduce that the functor $F : \mathsf{comod-}C \to C^\vee\mathsf{-mod}$ mentioned in Section 3 is an equivalence of categories.
+As mentioned above, weak equivalences between cocomplete DG-comodules are quasi-isomorphisms.
+Then we see that $F$ induces a functor $F_* : \D( \mathsf{comod-}C) \to D(C^\vee\mathsf{-mod})$ of triangulated categories.
+Observe that the functor $F_*$ is {\it not} an equivalence of triangulated categories in general.
+In fact, we can regard the exterior algebra $\wedge (x)$ as a Hopf algebra with a primitive element $x$ of degree $-1$.
+Forgetting the algebra structure of $\wedge (x)$, we have a DG coalgebra $C_1$ endowed with the trivial differential.
+The argument in \cite[Section 4]{Keller2} asserts that in $(C_1)^\vee\mathsf{-mod}$, weak equivalences form a strictly smaller class than that of quasi-isomorphisms.